Scorpiozo/My-Expense-Tracker/README.md

 1. Open the [Live Demo of the site](https://scorpiozo.github.io/My-Expense-Tracker/).
 2. When the **Vault Lock** screen appears, paste your Stein API URL.
 3. The app will securely save this link in your browser and sync your data.
+4. Under the intelligence tab of the site is a question mark icon which on pressing will open a mini guide of the app

 ## 🛠️ Built With
 * **Vue.js 3** - Reactive UI Framework